pradeep-manigilla/workspace/README.md

 - 👋 Hi, I’m @pradeep-manigilla
-- 👀 I’m interested in Cloud Technologies
+- 👀 I’m interested in Tech
 - 🌱 I’m currently learning GitHub
-- 💞️ I’m looking to collaborate on Product Development
+- 💞️ I’m looking to collaborate on Software Development
 - 📫 How to reach me pradeepmanigilla31@gmail.com

 <!---